hyphacoop/cosmos-discord-faucet/README.md

 ### Stand-alone

-`python discord_testnet_faucet.py`
+`python cosmos_discord_faucet.py`

 - This can be run inside a `tmux` session.

 ### Service

-1. Modify the `discord-testnet-faucet.service` file as appropriate.
+1. Modify the `cosmos-discord-faucet.service` file as appropriate.
-2. Make a copy of `discord-testnet-faucet.service` or create a link to it in `/etc/systemd/system/`.
+2. Make a copy of `cosmos-discord-faucet.service` or create a link to it in `/etc/systemd/system/`.
 3. Enable and start the service:
 ```
 systemctl daemon-reload
-systemctl enable discord-faucet-bot.service
+systemctl enable cosmos-discord-faucet.service
-systemctl start discord-faucet-bot.service
+systemctl start cosmos-discord-faucet.service
-systemctl status discord-faucet-bot.service
+systemctl status cosmos-discord-faucet.service
 ```

 ## Discord Commands